shard520/Atoms-to-Astronauts/README.md

 # Atoms to Astronauts

-> This is a landing page for a forthcoming Shopify store for Atoms to Astronauts, who sell beautifully made, eco conscious gifts that celebrate the STEM fields.
+> This was a pre-launch landing page for Atoms to Astronauts, who sell beautifully made, eco conscious gifts that celebrate the STEM fields.

-View the site at atomstoastronauts.com

 ## Contents